KITCHEN SISTERS - THE GIRLS PROJECT

 This is Niloufer's book - if you can't read the small print, it says "traditional and modern Parsi cooking."

+We had a Parsi New Year menu last week that was really enjoyable-well, at least it was for me.
 I hope you'll listen to the story - it's only about seven minutes long, but there are links to more information and interviews.

 ok, so i hope you are all doing well out there. it's after 2am now - so i better sign off. take care, mark.